-Do Watercolour Tattoo Artists Use Special Inks?
+Myth #1: Do Watercolour Tattoos Require Special Inks?

 In traditional tattooing, outlines are essential.
 These dark lines provide structure, guide the eye through the design, and help the tattoo maintain its shape as time goes on.
 Outlines can make the art pop, especially when using bright colors, and they ensure clarity and longevity of the tattoo.